sayjava/behave/website/docs/guide.md

 ### Simple Path

-The `behavior-sever` will default to `HTTP GET` method and `HTTP 200` response code for matched Behaviors if they are omitted from the Behavior document.
+The `behave` server will default to `HTTP GET` method and `HTTP 200` response code for matched Behaviors if they are omitted from the Behavior document.

 ```json
 {